Disordering a permutation symmetric system: revivals, thermalization and chaos: Summary and Discussions

 Introducing disorder in the system has two important effects: Firstly, the dynamics is taken out of the permutation symmetric subspace.
 This is shown using the overlap of time evolving states with the permutation symmetric subspace ($\left \langle \chi \right \rangle_w$) as well as an effective dimension $\langle D_{\text{eff}} \rangle_w$ of coherent states in the eigenbasis.
 Secondly, the dynamics become more and more chaotic as $w$ is increased, even if the initial dynamical chaos present was small or even absent.
 Thus disorder becomes a proxy for chaos.
 This is confirmed in multiple interesting ways.
 For example, the gradual destruction of quantum revivals that are present for regular dynamics as the disorder is increased.
 For small disorder, we continue to observe the revivals at a time scale $\tau_{\hbar} \sim {N}$.
 The shift to chaotic dynamics as disorder is increased, is also confirmed by spectral statistics which changes from Poisson at $w=0$ to Wigner Dyson corresponding to COE at large $w$.

-The other quantity that we study is entanglement in the form of linear entropy.
+The other quantity that we study is entanglement in the form of linear entropy though we have verified that other entropy measures like the von Neumann entropy exhibits similar qualitative behaviour \cite{manju24}.
 While entanglement has long been studied in the quantum kicked top for the disorder free case, we have built quantitatively on previously known connections between entanglement and a classical diffusion of densities in phase space.
 Thus, we give analytical expressions for the one-qubit entanglement (via the linear entropy) for both the clean near integrable and chaotic cases.
 The effects of disorder on the entanglement growth is then studied both analytically and numerically.
 Analytically, we model disorder as resulting from noisy channel which gives simple expressions for entanglement growth involving diffusion constant.
 Numerically, the saturation value of linear entropy confirms that the nonequilibrium state at large disorder corresponds to random states on the full Hilbert space.
 We find a good agreement between the form of analytical expression and the numerical calculations.
 Nevertheless there are important differences in the secular growth phase with and without disorder.
 We find a quadratic initial growth for a disorder free system which changes to linear for large disorder.
 Thus the growth of entanglement for a clean chaotic kicked top is quite different from that of a disordered regular kicked top, even though they both happen in a short time, that is the Ehrenfest time for the clean case.

 We also plot pseudo-phase space structures using one qubit linear entropy for different initial coherent states, and show that in the limit of large disorder, most of them saturate to linear entropy corresponding to RMT in full Hilbert space.
 However there are scarring by fixed points even in the large disorder limit, which indicates another feature that deserves further study: the presence of quantum scars in these disordered many-body systems.
 Experimental realisation of disorder free quantum kicked top has been done in Refs. \cite{chaudhury_nature_husimi, 2016_ergodic, NMRstudiesin2qubit}.
 We believe that such an experiment can be extended to the disordered case so that our results may be verified.